Robert Schumann: Liederkreis op. 39

 - Text source: Joseph von Eichendorff (1788–1857)

-- Scoring: voice (various registers) and piano
+- Scoring: voice, in various ranges, and piano

 - Poet: Joseph von Eichendorff

-- Rhyme scheme: alternating rhyme (ABAB)
+- Rhyme scheme: alternating rhyme, ABAB

-Performance Practice & Reception
+Performance practice & reception

 - Elly Ameling – Dalton Baldwin